xXHunterRaiXx/countries-api-project-may-2025/version-3/README.md

 4. **Clean up your code as you go**.
 Rename confusing variables, remove unused code, and organize your logic.
 Your code should read like a newspaper: clear, easy to follow, and understandable at a glance.

 ## 🚀 Roadmap: Step-by-step guide to building Version 3
-Make sure you've finished Version 1 before moving on with the following steps.
+Make sure you've finished Version 2 before starting.

 ### Project Setup: Copy your files over
-1. Copy all of the files inside of your `version-2` folder
-2. Paste all of the files into your `version-3` folder
+1. Copy all of the files from your `version-2` folder and paste them into your `version-3` folder
-3. Push your code to Github!
+2. Push your code to Github!
 You will use your `version-2` code as the starting point for your `version-3`.

-### Review your code
+### Review and Plan
+1. Take time to understand your current code: App.jsx, App.css, pages, and components.
-1. Before you jump into writing and re-factoring code for your Version 3, first you should review what you've got so far.
-Review the code in the App.jsx file, the App.css file, each page, and each component.
-Consider where you will be storing and retrieving the 3 pieces of data (form, saved countries, and view count).
+2. Think through where you will be storing and retrieving the 3 pieces of data (form, saved countries, and view count).

-### Storing Form data
+### Implement Form data
-1. Pseudo-code what you will need to do to store and retrieve the Form data.
+1. Pseudo-code your plan to store and retrieve Form data.
-2. Work on storing Form data in Supabase.
-When the user submits the form, the form data should be stored in Supabase.
+2. When the user submits the form, send the form data to the backend.
-3. Work on retrieving Form data from Supabase.
-If the user has already submitted the Form, display "Welcome, {user}!" instead of the Form.
+3. If the user has already submitted the form, display “Welcome, [name]!” instead.
-4. Comment the code you wrote so that Future You can understand it later.
+4. Add comments explaining your logic so that Future You can understand it later.
 5. Push your code to Github!

-### Storing Saved Countries data
+### Implement Saved Countries data
-1. Pseudo-code what you will need to do to store and retrieve the Saved Countries data.
+1. Pseudo-code your plan to store and retrieve Saved Countries data.
-2. Work on saving a country in Supabase.
-When the user saves a country, store the country's data in Supabase.
+2. When the user saves a country, send that country's data to the backend.
-3. Work on retrieving the saved countries data from Supabase, so that they show on the Saved Countries page.
+3. Retrieve and display saved countries on the Saved Countries page.
-4. Comment the code you wrote so that Future You can understand it later.
+4. Add comments explaining your logic so that Future You can understand it later.
 5. Push your code to Github!

-### Storing View Count data
+### Implement View Count data
-1. Pseudo-code what you will need to do to store and retrieve the View Count data.
+1. Pseudo-code your plan for tracking the View Count data.
-2. When the user views a country's CountryDetail page, that country's view count should go up by 1.
-Also, the user should see how many times the country has been viewed.
+2. Each time the user views a country's CountryDetail page, increase its view count by 1.
+3. Display the updated view count on the country's CountryDetail page.
-3. Comment the code you wrote so that Future You can understand it later.
+4. Add comments explaining your logic so that Future You can understand it later.
-4. Push your code to Github!
+5. Push your code to Github!

 ### Clean and Comment your code
-1. Clean up your code by renaming confusing variables, removing unused code, and organizing your logic.
+1. Rename confusing variables, remove unused code, and organize your logic.
 Your code should read like a newspaper: clear, easy to follow, and understandable at a glance.
-2. Comment your code generously — Future You will thank you.
-You’ll be building on top of this project over the next 3 months, so help yourself out by writing clear, helpful comments that explain what your code is doing.
-Trust us, it will save you time and confusion later.
+2. Write helpful comments explaining tricky logic — Future You will thank you.
 3. Push your code to Github!

 ### Deploy project to Netlify